Liz’s Pinterest Board Stitch Fix Review

 Check out all of our Stitch Fix reviews!

 When you first sign up for Stitch Fix, you’ll fill out a survey to give your stylist specifics on your size, style, clothing needs etc. And the best part is you can also leave notes for exactly what you are looking for.
-In my case, I told my stylist that I love maxi dresses and that I need bold tops that are good for filming unboxing videos.
+In my case, I told my stylist that I love maxi dresses and that I need bold tops that are good for filming videos.
 (That means eye-catching but not distracting.)
 As you can see on the note included from my stylist, she used that feedback!

 And there are also cards for each piece to give you styling ideas.

-This is the invoice that was sent in the box.
+This is the invoice that was sent in the shipment.
 As you can see, it provides specifics on the brand, size, and price of each item.
 They also give instructions at the bottom for how to check out and either purchase or return your items.
 My total came to $417, but with the 25% off if I keep everything, it would be $332.75.

 OK, here are the pieces: